isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

         gene_name
     ),
     --
-    -- Then summaries for Group 2
+    -- Summaries for Group 2 (without mutation)
     --
     summaryGrp2 AS (
       select